OGGM/oggm/docs/pitfalls.rst

    based on the consensus from [Farinotti_etal_2019]_ on any number of glaciers.
 We recommend to use a large number of glaciers: OGGM's default glacier directories are calibrated at the RGI region level.
-This value is the also used by the forward dynamical model for consistency, according to the parameter `use_inversion_params_for_run <https://github.com/OGGM/oggm/blob/e60becbc112a4c7cb734c0de1604bb7bd2b9e1f2/oggm/params.cfg#L326>`_.
+This value is also used by the forward dynamical model for consistency, according to the parameter `use_inversion_params_for_run <https://github.com/OGGM/oggm/blob/e60becbc112a4c7cb734c0de1604bb7bd2b9e1f2/oggm/params.cfg#L326>`_.

 There is a way to calibrate :math:`A` for the ice thickness inversion